 If you’re not getting all your essential checks

-If you’re not getting these checks, have to wait too long between appointments or aren’t happy with your care, see your doctor.
-Take your 15 Healthcare Essentials checklist (PDF, 90KB) with you and work through the tick boxes.
+If you’re not getting these essentials, have to wait too long between appointments, or aren’t happy with your care, contact your doctor or call our helpline for advice.